Water Restrictions Lifted Across Hamilton, Waipā And Waikato

 After a tough summer, water restrictions have been lifted across Hamilton, Waipā and Waikato today.

-Despite a prolonged dry period, coupled with the impacts of COVID-19 in recent weeks, the region was able to keep up with demand thanks to everyone making a concerted effort.
+Despite a prolonged dry period, coupled with the impacts of COVID-19 in recent weeks, the region was able to keep up with demand thanks to everyone making an effort.

 While some areas saw record water use, pleas to conserve water and requests to do our bit to make sure there was enough for everyone were heard by our communities.